About the Global Green University

 The Centre for Peace Policy Research

-Dr Thomas Daffern talks about the work and vision of the The Centre for Peace Policy Research which is a project of the International Institute of Peace Studies and Global Philosophy launched in 2009.
+Dr Thomas Daffern talks about the work and vision of The Centre for Peace Policy Research which is a project of the International Institute of Peace Studies and Global Philosophy launched in 2009.
 This work consolidates and extends the sustained interested shown by IIPSGP in formulating, articulating and advocating a rational peace policy for the UK, Europe and globally.

 The Truth and Reconciliation Commission for Britain and Ireland